sachinsenal0x64/hifi/README.md

 <br>

+> [!IMPORTANT]
-# 📌 F.A.Q
+> # F.A.Q / Terms

 > We DO NOT encourage piracy and made for purely educational purposes / personal use / just for listen not for downloading.

 > I'm currently paying for a Tidal HiFi Plus subscription.

+> Community projects may be inspired by or related to the HiFi Project but aren’t officially part of it.
+These projects are run independently, and the HiFi team isn’t responsible for their content or actions.
+Each project team should follow any relevant laws and handle its own checks and compliance.

+> The HiFi project does not claim ownership of any music or audio content.
+All rights remain with their respective copyright holders.
+Users are encouraged to support artists and rights owners by maintaining a valid Tidal subscription.
+HiFi serves solely as a playback and control interface (e.g., on a Raspberry Pi) for personal, non-commercial use.

 > You can access our rest api for free if you want to self-host then need tidal subscription.

 > TUI is plug & play also you can add your own tidal account but by default it has our API so you can listen tidal music for free.